PhoenixIndustries/phoenixblog/site/content/donate.md

 ### How can I see how the money is spent?

 We use a transparent ledger, which shows where money comes from and where it goes.
 This builds accountability and trust.
 With this we have a transparent budget for our community related activities, while keeping personal info private.
-More on how it works can be found [here](https://opencollective.com/how-it-works).
+More on how it works can be found here: [CommunityBridge](https://docs.linuxfoundation.org/display/DOCS/Donate), [OpenCollective](https://opencollective.com/how-it-works).

 ### Does the fiscal host take any fee for managing?